hucker/ten8t/README.md

 What do you get for this?
 You now have fine grain control to the function level AND the user level to enable/disable checks.
 A `pylint` analogy is that you can turn off-line width checks globally for you project setting values in the `.lintrc` file.
-In the case of `blick`, perhaps part of your system has one set of rules and another part of the system has the same set but some don't apply.
+In the case of `ten8t`, perhaps part of your system has one set of rules and another part of the system has the same set but some don't apply.
 Or perhaps in an early phase development a subset of rules is applied, and at another a different set of rules is applied.